Crio-Bytes/Demo-Repo/Maintainer Resources/new-microbyte-showcase-template.md

-<sup>All creators who have their PRs accepted and merged can show off their contribution in the microbyte-showcase channel on Slack.
+<sup>All creators who have their PRs accepted and merged can show off their contribution in the microbyte-showcase channel on our community's [Slack workspace](criodo-world.slack.com).
 This will help the other participants by keeping them updated.
 Also, kindly refrain from spamming the channel with every minor contribution you may make.
 Please give a brief compiled overview of your contribution. </sup>